 - hormone stimulation, where fertilisation occurs naturally and involving no medical intervention

 - PGD procedure (Pre-Implantation Genetic Diagnosis: genetic testing of the embryo before insertion into the uterus)

 If you have been referred to a specialist and have been offered infertility treatment, you can have up to three attempts (cycles) per child covered.

 Information on changes in the Norwegian Act relating to the application of biotechnology in medicine

-From 1 July 2020, assisted conception for single women living alone will be allowed.
+From 1 January 2021, egg donation was allowed.
+From 1 July 2020, assisted conception for single women living alone was allowed.

 What is a 'cycle' and a 'birth'?

 Your entitlement to free drugs for IVF treatment and ICSI treatment is limited to three cycles (or 'attempts') per child.
 The retrieval of eggs and reintroduction of fertilised eggs in the woman's uterus is defined as one cycle.

 If more eggs are fertilised and frozen after egg retrieval, the insertion of stored fertilised eggs is not treated as a new cycle.
 When a pregnancy has lasted for 26 weeks, delivery of the baby is defined as a birth.